 The following table sets forth information concerning our executive officers and directors, including their ages and their position(s) with us and, with respect to our directors, the expiration of their current terms.
-For purposes of the discussion below, unless the context otherwise requires, "we," "our," "us," "our company" and similar expressions used in this section refer to The W Group prior to the closing of the reverse recapitalization on April 29, 2011, and Power Solutions International, Inc. (f/k/a Format, Inc.), as successor to the business of The W Group, following the closing of the reverse recapitalization.
+For purposes of the discussion below, unless the context otherwise requires, "we," "our," "us," "our company" and similar expressions used in this section refer to The W Group prior to the closing of the reverse recapitalization on April 29, 2011, Power Solutions International, Inc., a Nevada corporation, from the closing of the reverse recapitalization through the consummation of the migratory merger on August 26, 2011 as successor to the business of The W Group and Power Solutions International, Inc., a Delaware corporation, following the closing of the migratory merger.
 In other words, references below to service on our board of directors or as one of our executive officers prior to the reverse recapitalization means service on the board of directors, or as an executive officer, as applicable, of The W Group.

-Name Position Age Executive Officer Since Director Since Term Expires Gary Winemaster Chairman of the Board, Chief Executive Officer and President 55 2001(1) 2001(3) 2013 Eric Cohen Chief Operating Officer 43 2012(2) N/A N/A Daniel Gorey Chief Financial Officer 61 2012(2) N/A N/A Kenneth Winemaster Senior Vice President and Secretary 49 2001(1) N/A N/A Kenneth Landini Director 56 N/A 2001(3) 2013 H. Samuel Greenawalt Director 84 N/A 2001(3) 2013 Jay J. Hansen Director 49 N/A 2011 2013 Mary Vogt Director 56 N/A 2011 2013
+Name Position Age Executive Officer Since Director Since Term Expires Gary Winemaster Chairman of the Board, Chief Executive Officer and President 56 2001 2001 2014 Eric Cohen Chief Operating Officer 44 2012 N/A N/A Daniel Gorey Chief Financial Officer 62 2012 N/A N/A Kenneth Winemaster Senior Vice President 50 2001 N/A N/A Kenneth Landini Director 57 N/A 2001 2014 H. Samuel Greenawalt Director 85 N/A 2001 2014 Jay J. Hansen Director 50 N/A 2011 2014 Mary Vogt Director 57 N/A 2011 2014